-The base salaries paid to our Named Executive Officers for 2022 are set forth in the "2022 Summary Compensation Table" below.
+The annual base salaries of our Named Executive Officers in 2023 are set forth in the "2023 Summary Compensation Table" below.

-Executive Cash Bonuses
+Annual Cash Bonuses

 We use annual cash bonuses paid to motivate our executive officers, including our Named Executive Officers, to achieve our short-term financial and operational objectives while making progress towards our longer-term growth and other goals.
 Consistent with our executive compensation philosophy, these annual cash bonuses are intended to help us to deliver a competitive total direct compensation opportunity to our executive officers.
 Annual cash bonuses are entirely performance-based, are not guaranteed, and may vary materially from year-to-year.